Ready-to-Drink Shakes

 • Phosphates (tripotassium, dipotassium, sodium hexametaphosphate) are emulsifiers that prevent the protein from separating in a shelf-stable bottle.

 • Sucralose is 600x sweeter than sugar.
 FDA-approved.
-Some studies suggest GI microbiome effects at high doses; I get a hint of sweetness in the finish but no GI issue at one bottle a day.
+Some studies suggest GI microbiome effects at high doses; most drinkers report a hint of sweetness in the finish but no GI issue at one bottle a day.

 • Acesulfame Potassium is 200x sweeter than sugar.
 FDA-approved.
 Used as a flavor-balancing co-sweetener with sucralose.

 • Carrageenan is a seaweed-derived thickener.
-Food-grade carrageenan is FDA and WHO safe, but I have read enough preclinical data on intestinal inflammation that I do not drink one of these every single day.
+Food-grade carrageenan is FDA and WHO safe, but there is enough preclinical data on intestinal inflammation that some drinkers choose not to have one of these every single day.

 If sucralose, acesulfame K, carrageenan, casein, or added caffeine are dealbreakers for you, this is not your shake.
 If those ingredients are acceptable trade-offs for 30g of protein at $1.80, this is one of the best deals on the shelf.

-Where I Bought It and What I Paid
+Where to Buy It and What It Costs

 Costco (in-store, Dallas)18-pack$32.39$1.80